Geeksltd/MSharp.Docs/how-to/list-modules/exportToCsvExcel.md

 ```

+*`CommonActionParameter` provides you other options like: add/remove a column, change data-source etc.*

 On clicking this button the User will download file “My Contacts”, this will be an excel or csv file with all the data and layout of the list visible in the browser window, including any active search filters.